 Why you will love this recipe

-- The cake is soft and tender
+- Beautiful texture: The cake is soft and tender.

-- It’s quick and easy to make
+- Great for beginner bakers: It’s quick and easy to make.

-Lately I’m becoming more and more obsessed with easy bakes, including one layer cakes like this one.
+Lately I’m becoming more and more obsessed with easy bakes, like Buttermilk Scones and one layer cakes like my Raspberry Almond Cake.
 And I have you to thank for it.

 My most popular recipes are almost ALWAYS ones that are quick and easy to make and can be replicated again and again with success.
 I think that’s why my Apple Cake is one of the most popular recipes on my entire site.

 And even though this cake has no frosting, that buttery cinnamon crust makes me weak at the knees.
 After this cake is baked, you actually brush the top with melted butter and sprinkle over cinnamon sugar.
 If you serve this cake warm, you could close your eyes and think you are eating a warm cinnamon donut. #hello